nimbomx/CADD/.CADD/START.md

 2. Apply those preferences throughout the conversation
 3. If PREFERENCES.md shows "[Not configured]", treat as not set
 4. If first time with unconfigured preferences, offer to set them up
+5. If user previously declined preference setup, do NOT ask again
 ```

 ### 1. MANDATORY FIRST ACTION